Xiaotian0726/TypeIdea/README.md

 ```

 ## P.S.
-- With PyCharm, you need to reset the `Content Root` to the subdirectory `typeidea`, otherwise an editor resource reference error will occur.
+- With PyCharm, you need to set the `Content Root` to the subdirectory `typeidea`.
+Otherwise, an editor resource reference error will occur.

 ## References
 https://github.com/the5fire/typeidea